VishistB/Hiring-Website/Readme.md

 #CONQUEST
--An HR recruitment solution making the process easy and effortless.
+- An HR recruitment solution making the process easy and effortless.
--StudyMonk Assignment
+- StudyMonk Assignment

 #Tech Stack
--HTML
+- HTML
--CSS
+- CSS
--Javascript
+- Javascript

 #Description
 This project consists of the following pages:-